bob-erdman/developer-dot/communications/dev-guide_geo_soap/index.md

   <li>Barcode detail</li>
 </ul>

-AFC Geo SaaS Pro Soap is certified by the Florida Department of Revenue to assign the correct jurisdiction for the Florida Communications Service Tax.
+AFC Geo SaaS Pro Soap is <a class="dev-guide-link" href="/communications/dev-guide_geo_soap/geocode/florida-certification/">certified</a> by the Florida Department of Revenue to assign the correct jurisdiction for the Florida Communications Service Tax.

 Copyright © 2019 Avalara Inc. All rights reserved.